Trepan-Debuggers/python2-trepan/docs/commands/set.rst

+.. _set:

+Set
+===

 Modifies parts of the debugger environment.
-You can see these environment settings with the "show" command.
+You can see these environment settings with the :ref:`show <show>` command.

 .. toctree::
    :maxdepth: 1